 - Copies of the amended articles and special resolution should be sent to every director and the company auditor (if applicable)

 - The company must retain minutes of the meeting and a copy of the resolution for its records

 Whether the company chooses to distribute a written resolution or call a general meeting for the purpose of changing the articles of association, the amended articles will take effect as soon as the special resolution has been passed.

-Why would I need to alter the articles of association?
+Why would I need to amend a company’s articles of association?

-There are many reasons why a company may need or want to alter its articles of association, ranging from internal management requirements to changes in legislation.
+There are many reasons why you may want or need to amend a company’s articles of association, ranging from internal management requirements to changes in legislation.
 Most UK companies adopt the default Model articles when they are incorporated at Companies House.
 This standardised set of articles provides a suitable foundation for many companies when they are starting out.
-Over time, however, it may be beneficial or necessary to alter certain provisions, or create bespoke articles, to suit the particular needs of your company as it grows.
+Over time, however, it may be beneficial or necessary to alter certain provisions or create bespoke articles to suit the particular needs of your company as it grows.